 \subsection{Calibrated Marked Words}

-The Calibrated Marked Words algorithm is described in \Cref{alg:method-with-regularizing}.
-The values of the hyperparameters, $C_{\text{English}}$ and $C_{\text{topic}}$ were determined using binary search and observing the resulting marked words when each prior (English and topic) where used individually.
-We began with the min value of 0 and 1 and the English prior and continued to binary search until the marked words returned by the English prior did not contain common words.
-We repeated this process for the topic prior and then observed the results of the hybrid prior using the hyperparameter $p$ which constitutes the mixture between the topic and English priors.
-We then selected $p=0.25$ as we wanted to place greater weight on the topic prior while still reaping the benefits of the English prior.
-We observed that the $C_{\text{English}}$ and $C_{\text{topic}}$ we had selected resulted in calibrated marked words that did not contain common words.
+The Calibrated Marked Words algorithm, presented in \Cref{alg:method-with-regularizing}, builds on the Marked Personas method described in \Cref{alg:original-method} developed by \citet{cheng2023marked}.
+We developed the Calibrated Marked Words approach in response to the original method's tendency to flag common words (e.g., "the," "be") as statistically significant.
+To mitigate this issue, we introduced a calibration step using regularizing terms, computed as described in \Cref{alg:reg-comp}.

+The hyperparameters $C_{English}$ and $C_{topic}$ were selected through a binary search process, aimed at maximizing the number of statistically significant words while excluding common words.
+This calibration was performed independently for each prior (English and topic).
+For the English prior, we used the Brown corpus from NLTK \cite{loper2002nltk}.
+Starting with minimum values of $0$ and $1$, we applied binary search until the English prior yielded marked words that did not include common terms.
+A similar procedure was followed for the topic prior.

+After determining values for $C_{English}$ and $C_{topic}$, we evaluated the hybrid prior, which combines the English and topic priors using a mixing parameter $\alpha$.
+To identify the optimal mixing parameter $\alpha$, we tested various values of $\alpha$ on a subset of the data in increments of 0.05 from 0 to 1, and we found $\alpha=0.15$ yielded the best results.
+We randomly sampled 50\% of the data, ensuring each gender (female, male, and non-binary) was equally represented.
+We proceeded to sample the instances associated with the occupation software engineer, resulting in a sample 0.0079\% the size of our dataset.
+Our criteria in selecting $\alpha$ aimed at selecting a set of statistically significant words that minimized common words and names while maintaining differences related to gender.
+The words that differentiated between each of the sets of statistically significant words with varying values of the mixing parameter $\alpha$ are displayed in \Cref{tab:p-values-female,tab:p-values-non-binary}.

+We find that our Calibrated Marked Words method removes common words and results in higher quality statistically significant words.